DavidStrootman/Words/README.md

 Words programming language

 Contains my own programming language "Words".
-Includes a lexer/parser, an interpreter in python and (hopefully soon) a compiler for Cortex-M0
+Includes a lexer/parser, an interpreter in python and a compiler for Cortex-M

 ## Words